jack-hc-guo/InsightChallenge/README.md

 Input Data
 ------------------
-Data is taken from FEC website for 2017-2018 year and follows INDIV Data Dictionary.
+Test data is taken from FEC website for 2017-2018 year and follows INDIV Data Dictionary.
+It was, however, too large to upload onto Git.